VenRaaS/Horae/README.md

 * [Pub/Sub concepts and message flow](https://cloud.google.com/pubsub/docs/overview#concepts)
 * [Subscriber overview](https://cloud.google.com/pubsub/docs/subscriber)

-In venraas, we leverage [GCP Pub/Sub](https://cloud.google.com/pubsub/docs/overview) and make a event-driven application, Horae, which contains multiple plugins for task executions with the predefined event condictions.
+In venraas, we leverage [GCP Pub/Sub](https://cloud.google.com/pubsub/docs/overview) and make a event-driven framework, Horae, which contains multiple plugins for task executions with the predefined event condictions.

 For now, you could handle the event-driven task via [Cloud Functions](https://cloud.google.com/functions/) elegantly.
 If you still want to control event message more precisely, eg. discared redundant events, welcome to take a look at the content below.